Algorithms

 1. Spatial Turbulence

 Computed per packet from the 12 selected subcarrier amplitudes.
-Uses raw std when gain is locked, or CV normalization otherwise (see CV Normalization).
+MVS uses raw std when gain is locked, or CV normalization otherwise (see CV Normalization).
+ML always uses raw std regardless of gain lock status.

 1. Moving Variance (Two-Pass Algorithm) ΞΌ = Ξ£xα΅’ / n # Mean of turbulence buffer Var = Ξ£(xα΅’ - ΞΌ)Β² / n # Variance (numerically stable) The two-pass algorithm avoids catastrophic cancellation that can occur with running variance on float32.